Bank of England: 18th century

 In 1700, the Hollow Sword Blade Company was purchased by a group of businessmen who wished to establish a competing English bank (in an action that would today be considered a "back door listing").
 The Bank of England's initial monopoly on English banking was due to expire in 1710.
 However, it was instead renewed, and the Sword Blade company failed to achieve its goal.

+The idea and reality of the national debt came about at around this time, and this was also largely managed by the bank.
+Through the 1715 Ways and Means Act, Parliament authorised the bank to receive subscriptions for a government issue of 5% annuities, designed to raise £910,000; this marked the start of the bank's role in managing Government Stocks, which were a means for people to invest in government debt (previously Government borrowing had been administered directly by the Exchequer).
+The bank was obliged by the Act to pay half-yearly dividends and to keep a book record of all transfers (as it was already accustomed to do with regard to its own Bank Stock).

-The South Sea Company was established in 1711.
-In 1720 it became responsible for part of the UK's national debt, becoming a major competitor to the Bank of England.
+The bank did not have a monopoly on lending to the government, however: the South Sea Company had been established in 1711, and in 1720 it too became responsible for part of the UK's national debt, becoming a major competitor to the Bank of England.
 While the "South Sea Bubble" disaster soon ensued, the company continued managing part of the UK national debt until 1853.

-The Bank of England moved to its current location in Threadneedle Street in 1734 and thereafter slowly acquired neighbouring land to create the site necessary for erecting the bank's original home at this location, under the direction of its chief architect John Soane, between 1790 and 1827.
-(Herbert Baker's rebuilding of the bank in the first half of the 20th century, demolishing most of Soane's masterpiece, was described by architectural historian Nikolaus Pevsner as "the greatest architectural crime, in the City of London, of the twentieth century".)
+The East India Company too was a lender of choice for the government.

-The bank's charter was again renewed in 1742 and 1764.
+In 1734 there were ninety-six members of staff at the bank.
+The bank's charter was renewed in 1742, and again in 1764.
+By the 1742 Act the bank became the only joint-stock company allowed to issue bank notes in the metropolis.